 3. "Hopelessly Devoted To You"

 Although the next two songs on the list weren't as impactful on the charts as "Magic," one can't argue their ongoing cultural significance due to the influence of the original motion picture, Grease.
 The first of these, "Hopelessly Devoted To You," is a sweeping balled in which Newton-John, playing the part of Sandy, pledges her devotion to her love interest, Danny Zuko (played by John Travolta).
 Newton-John famously sings the song in the movie dressed in a white night gown.
 The song was officially released as the third single from Grease: The Original Soundtrack from the Motion Picture and topped world charts.
-The song has found a second life in the past year, as it became a popular tune on the video-sharing app, TikTok.
+The song found a second life last year, as it became a popular tune on the video-sharing app, TikTok.

 2. "You're The One That I Want"

 Arguably one of the most popular and recognizable songs from Grease, "You're The One That I Want," features Newton-John and Travolta singing alongside one another as their characters, Sandy and Danny.
-In the movie scene, Sandy reveals her new "greaser" look, and after uttering the famous phrase, "Tell me 'bout it, stud," the two launch into the tune while dancing across the screen.
+In the movie scene, Sandy reveals her new look, and after uttering the famous phrase, "Tell me 'bout it, stud," the two launch into the tune while dancing across the screen.
 Fueled by the movie, the song became one of the best-selling singles in history with an estimated 15 million singles sold all over the world.
 It was also nominated for a Golden Globe Award in 1978 for Best Original Song in a Motion Picture by John Farrar.